In order to convict you of impaired driving, the Crown must prove the following elements of the offence beyond a reasonable doubt:

 - Is detention necessary in all the circumstances to maintain confidence in the administration of justice?

-Although it is unlikely that you will be denied bail for this type of charge, restrictions may nevertheless be applied to your release.
-Rest assured, we will work to not only secure your release but also to ensure the least restrictive set of bail conditions (including the minimum cash deposit).
+Although it is unlikely that you will be denied bail for an impaired driving charge, tight restrictions may nevertheless be applied to your release.
+Rest assured, we will work to not only secure your release but also ensure the least restrictive set of bail conditions (including the minimum cash deposit) possible.

-Where can I pay for bail for impaired driving charges in Edmonton?
+Where can I pay for bail for impaired driving charges in Saskatchewan?

-How do I change my release conditions for impaired driving charges in Edmonton?
+How do I change my release conditions for impaired driving charges in Saskatchewan?

-Release on bail with impaired driving charges may require either a surety, cash or a no-cash deposit.
+Release on bail with impaired driving charges may require either a surety, cash or no-cash deposit.

 Beyond that, you may face tight restrictions, including conditions to refrain from:

 - Being behind the wheel of a motor vehicle;

 - Staying out beyond a certain time (i.e. curfew);